 - -m --must-match-tagged/-M --must-match-untagged (default) Only look for duplicates of which one is in original paths.
-(Paths that were named after //). - -S --sortcriteria=criteria (default: m) - m: keep lowest mtime (oldest) M: keep highest mtime (newest) - a: keep first alphabetically A: keep last alphabetically - p: keep first named path P: keep last named path
+(Paths that were named after //). - -S --sortcriteria=criteria (default: pm) - m: keep lowest mtime (oldest) M: keep highest mtime (newest) - a: keep first alphabetically A: keep last alphabetically - p: keep first named path P: keep last named path

+Alphabetical sort will only use the basename of the file and ignore it's case.
 One can have multiple criteria, e.g.: -S am will choose first alphabetically; if tied then by mtime.
 Note: original path criteria (specified using //) will always take first priority over -S options.